Smart + Strong.

 Mental illness is a hush hush topic in the black community, even though statistics show that many African Americans suffer from mental health...

-The National Association for the Advancement of Colored People (NAACP) called on pastors and members of black churches to participate in the f...
+NAACP called on pastors and members of black churches to participate in the first annual Day of Unity

 The author, pastor and HIV activist wants the church to break the silence.